-We look forward to 2022 and building on the success of our first year of trading, while taking advantage of the significant opportunities presented by the Syndicate's model.
+We look forward to 2023 and building on the success of our second year of trading, having already reached underwriting profitability.
+We will continue to take advantage of the significant opportunities presented by the Syndicate's efficient operating model and look forward to releasing the further technological developments on our road-map, extending our advantage over the traditional Lloyd's model.